How to Get Priority Pass Lounge Access For Business Travel

 Standard is the entry-level membership.
 You pay a small annual fee, then another $35 only when you use a lounge.
 It's a good option if you want access in your back pocket but don't expect to travel more than a few times a year.

-Standard Plus membership
+Standard Plus Membership

 - Cost: $329 per year